 Household Goods Recycling of Massachusetts (click on “Computers/Electronics”)

-THE LIONS CLUB collects used eyeglasses for donation to regional Lions Eyeglass Recycling Centers.
+The Lions Club collects used eyeglasses for donation to regional Lions Eyeglass Recycling Centers.
 The used eyeglasses are cleaned, repaired and classified by prescription.
 The eyeglasses are then distributed to people in need in low and middle income communities.
-Individuals may donate used eyeglasses to Lions clubs via Lions collection boxes located at various community offices and businesses, including the Needham Health Department at Town Hall, LensCrafters Eyewear stores, Legacy Place, Dedham, MA (781) 329-6080, and For Eyes, 88 Needham Street, Newton, MA 02461, (617) 928-0770
+Individuals may donate used eyeglasses to Lions clubs via Lions collection boxes located at various community offices and businesses, including the Needham Health Department at 178 Rosemary Street (new Rosemary Recreation Complex), LensCrafters Eyewear stores, Legacy Place, Dedham, MA (781) 329-6080, and For Eyes, 88 Needham Street, Newton, MA 02461, (617) 928-0770.
+(Please call to confirm.)